sensepost/gowitness/README.md

 The main goal of `gowitness` is to take website screenshots (**and do that well!**), while optionally saving any information it gathered along the way.
 That said, a short list of features include:

 - Take website screenshots, obviously..., but fast and accurate!
+- Scan a list of URLs, CIDRs, Nmap Results, Nessus Results and more.
 - Ability to grab and save data (i.e., a request log, console logs, headers, cookies, etc.)
 - Write data to many formats (sqlite database, jsonlines, csv, etc.)
 - An epic web-based results viewer (if you saved data to SQLite) including a fully featured API!